 The annual adoption of the County's capital and operating budgets allocates the County's resources to the services the Commissioners believe best serve the needs of the citizens of the County.
-The Bureau of Budget facilitates the operating and capital budget processes and is responsible for forecasting and monitoring all revenues.
-Staff assists County agencies in the preparation of their budget requests, reviews those requests and makes recommendations to the County Commissioners for a balanced budget.
+The Bureau of Budget facilitates the operating and capital budget processes, and is responsible for forecasting and monitoring all revenues.
+Budget Analysts assist County agencies in the preparation of their budget requests, review those requests and make recommendations to the County Commissioners for a balanced budget.